 Give to Disaster Relief--International Disasters & Emergencies

-You can stand in the “GAP” for disaster survivors and help the church in this response.
+We ask you to stand in the GAP for families affected by disasters and help the PC(USA) in its response.

 GIVE.
-The generous sharing of your financial blessings through the One Great Hour of Sharing offering and special designated giving provides the resources needed to assist with immediate emergency needs, long-term and unmet needs and spiritual/emotional counseling.
+The generous sharing of your financial blessings through the One Great Hour of Sharing offering and special designated giving provides resources needed to assist with immediate and long-term recovery needs.

-Individuals may give online, or through their local Presbyterian congregation, on the secure PC(USA) Web site or by sending their check to:
+Individuals may give through your local Presbyterian congregation, on the secure PC(USA) Web site, or by sending a check to:

 Presbyterian Church (U.S.A.)